-Criteria JORC Code Explanation Commentary characteristics; potential deleterious or contaminating substances.
-Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
-A further 31,000m of RC drilling has been planned at The Apollo Hill Project to advance development and upgrade resource categorization.
+Criteria JORC Code Explanation Commentary Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
+RC drilling continues at Apollo Hill targeting further resource growth around these and other exciting intersections reported in recent months.
+The results in this announcement, along with previously reported results in recent months, will contribute towards a second Mineral Resource upgrade this year, a maiden Ore Reserve and the impending Pre-Feasibility Study (PFS) - all scheduled for the second half of 2025.
 In addition, further AC and RC drilling is planned to improve confidence in and test interpreted mineralised prospects over Saturn's greater tenement package.
 AC drilling will also continue across the nearby geological terrain.
 Further metallurgical work is planned to be completed as development of the Apollo Hill Project progresses.
 Further Geotechnical work is planned to be completed as development of the Apollo Hill Project progresses.